Student Programming & Raider Entertainment (SPARE)

 - Attend any All Hands on Deck Events**(see note at the bottom of the page) as requested by full-time staff; and

-- May serve as a member of the Signature Events Committee
+- Serve as a member of the Signature Events Committee

-- If selected, Concerts Manager may be Signature Event Committee Chair.
+- Concerts Manager is eligible to be selected as Signature Event Committee Chair.

 - If selected as Signature Event Committee Chair, maintain and manage Signature Events Committee budget, project management, etc.

-This role is currently held by an incumbent for the 2024-2025 academic year.
-The Student Films Manager will be required to work an average of 10-12 hours per week for $12.00/hour (should you need additional hours due to financial concerns, you may request to work in the SPARE front office).
+The Student Films Manager will be required to work an average of 10-12 hours per week for $12.00/hour.
 In addition to the responsibilities of all Student Managers, the Student Films Manager has the following responsibilities:

 - Facilitate Films Council Meetings;